 Reduce server patching complexity

 Because there are various tools to patch servers, IT operations teams often work with a variety of point tools in a fragmented manner.
-One solution provides Microsoft Windows updates, another updates Adobe, a third only sees action for Mac OS patches, and yet another patches the payroll application.
+One tool provides Microsoft Windows updates, another updates Adobe, a third only sees action for Mac OS patches, and yet another patches the payroll application.
 Even when limiting patches to one vendor's software, multiple options can arise.
 Microsoft-centric organizations often rely on Microsoft's free Windows Server Update Services product to deploy Windows updates, but use other tools for Microsoft application software patches.

 With so many tools for so many patch purposes, the operations team often lacks the visibility needed to understand the IT deployment's risk posture.

 Relying on one tool to do it all is a server patching best practice.
 Put patches for Microsoft products, third-party software, PC-based hardware, Mac computers, client systems and servers through the same tool with the same processes.
 Various vendors make all-encompassing patch management platforms, including BMC Software, CA Technologies, Dell, IBM, Indigo Rose Inc., ManageEngine and SolarWinds.
-These tools simplify IT infrastructure complexity because operations no longer maintains multiple patching solutions.
+These tools simplify IT infrastructure complexity because operations no longer maintains multiple server patching tools.
 It also cuts down on technical and end-user training.

-Establish a reasonable schedule
+Establish a reasonable patching schedule

 Thousands of patches get released daily.
 Applying every patch as soon as it's released can overwhelm enterprise networks.
 Classify patches into categories, prioritizing those of most importance and minimizing those with the least potential impact.